|

 Machine Data

 At ENLYZE, we start by capturing all possible machine data directly from the machine controls, from which we then filter out the relevant data through contextualization.
 Based on the machine data, we calculate various key figures and create automated reports.
-However, for the OEE, we only need the performance parameter of the machine.
+However, for the OEE, we only need the machine's performance parameter.
 This is typically the machine throughput or line speed.

-The unique feature of ENLYZE's OEE calculation is that the performance parameter is product-specific, i.e., determined for each product individually.
-Since the realizable throughput or line speed varies widely from product to product, only a product-specific determination can provide real insights into speed losses.
+The special feature of the OEE calculation by ENLYZE is that the performance parameter is product-specific, i.e., determined for each product individually.
+Since the realizable throughput or line speed varies greatly from product to product, only a product-specific determination can provide real insight into speed losses.
 You can read more about this in this part of the OEE series on performance determination.

 Booking Data

-Booking data is typically extracted from a MES or ERP system.
-If booking data is not yet digitally recorded today, ENLYZE's booking app can also be used.
+The booking data is typically extracted from an MES or ERP system.
+If booking data is not yet being recorded digitally, the ENLYZE booking app can also be used.
 The booking data includes:

 the order number,